ishXD/CTF-writeups/Year of the fox/writeup.md

 ![](https://github.com/ishXD/CTF-writeups/blob/main/Year%20of%20the%20fox/images/Screenshot%202023-07-10%20195039.png)

 And there we get our first flag!
+## FOOTHOLD
-Check all processes which aree running:
+Check all processes which are running:

 ![](https://github.com/ishXD/CTF-writeups/blob/main/Year%20of%20the%20fox/images/Screenshot%202023-07-10%20195224.png)

-There seems to be a process running on port 22.
-It turns out be SSH and can be confirmed in /etc/ssh/sshd_config file Use socat:
+There seems to be SSH running on port 22 and can be confirmed in `/etc/ssh/sshd_config` file which also tells us that only user fox can use it.
+We can use this.
+Use socat:

 ![](https://github.com/ishXD/CTF-writeups/blob/main/Year%20of%20the%20fox/images/Screenshot%202023-07-10%20195606.png)